open62541/open62541/CONTRIBUTING.md

 ### Review Process

-The following labels can be used for the PR title to indicate its status.
+These labels can be used for the PR title to indicate its status.

 - [WIP]: The PR is work in progress and at this point simply informative.
 - [Review]: The PR is ready from the developers perspective.
 He requests a review from a core-maintainer.
+- [Discussion]: The PR is a contribution to ongoing technical discussions.
+The PR may be incomplete and is not intended to be merged before the discussion has concluded.

 The core-maintainers are busy people.
 If they take especially long to react, feel free to trigger them by additional comments in the PR thread.
 Again, small